Pairing Guide

 - 1.Serve cold, around 45°F. Warmer than that and you lose the zip

 - 2.Raw shellfish loves Sancerre.
-Cooked seafood with butter loves New Zealand Sauvignon
+Cooked seafood with butter can handle New Zealand Sauvignon's fruit-forward style, though a lightly oaked white may be even better

 - 3.Skip oaked versions for anything delicate